amitchatterjee/knowledgenet/doc/concepts.md

 ```
     # Handles ruleset execution flow
-    service.execute(knowledge, facts):
+    service.execute(manual, facts):
-        for each ruleset in the knowledge:
+        for each ruleset in the manual:
             session = create a session (ruleset, facts)
             result = session.execute(ruleset, facts) # See the pseudo function below.
             # Based on result from the above execution, continue to the next ruleset, break out of the loop, continue to another ruleset specified in the result